August 2020 update

-During July, the project team virtually engaged with stakeholder groups from the following programs: Medical Imaging, Nursing, PE and Exercise Science, Architecture and Interior Design, Biology, and Music.
+During July, the project team virtually engaged with stakeholder groups from the following programs: Medical Imaging, Nursing, Physical Education and Exercise Science, Architecture and Interior Design, Biology, and Music.
 In August, engagement took place with the Nursing and Biology teams.

 Permanent moves and swing space design

-The plans for the build out of the Medical Imaging suite in the basement of HT are on track for completing design.
-In July, the project team issued 50% Construction Documents for P&CC and college stakeholders to review.
+The plans for the build-out of the Medical Imaging suite in the basement of HT are on track for completing the design.
+In July, the project team issued 50% of construction documents for P&CC and college stakeholders to review.

 The plans for the Biology program have been confirmed and are advancing into the final stage of design.
 Operational stakeholders have taken a deep dive to examine the mechanical system solutions for the renovation of the ST building, which will house the new Biology laboratories.
 This decision has not been made lightly.

-We received permits from the city for the TCB, CC and SS swing renovations.
-These remodels include but are not limited to, relocation of engineering offices from ST to TCB, Math offices from ST to SS, and Advising from SS to CC.
-Construction dates for this work is pending a final estimate from the general contractor, but is expected to begin later this summer and complete by the start of Winter Term.
+We received permits from the city for the TCB, CC, and SS swing renovations.
+These remodels include but are not limited to, the relocation of Engineering offices from ST to TCB, Math offices from ST to SS, and Advising from SS to CC.
+Construction dates for this work are pending a final estimate from the general contractor but are expected to begin later this summer and be complete by the start of winter term.

-The design for temporary relocation of the Nursing Skills lab to the Heat Plant is in early schematic design.
+The design for the temporary relocation of the Nursing skills lab to the heat plant is in early schematic design.
 Stakeholders’ engagement continues.

-- Architecture and Interior Design offices, Architecture and Interior Design classrooms, one general purpose classroom and one computer classroom will move into the Modulars by mid/late December for use on Winter Term 2021.
+- Architecture and Interior Design offices, Architecture and Interior Design classrooms, one general-purpose classroom, and one computer classroom will move into the Modulars by mid or late December for use in winter term 2021.

 - Exercise Science and Physical Education offices will move into the Modulars in Summer 2021.